 These simple stretches relieve the pressure on your carpal tunnel and can be done anytime during the day.
-“Put your hand on a table or a wall with all the fingers and thumb spread out,” recommends Nick Buratovich, ND, professor of naturopathic medicine at Southwest College of Naturopathic Medicine.
+“Put your hand on a table or a wall with all the fingers and thumb spread out,” recommends Nick Buratovich, a naturopathic doctor and professor of naturopathic medicine at Southwest College of Naturopathic Medicine.
 “Lean your forearm forward over the back of your hand and apply downward (table) or forward (wall) pressure for several minutes several times a day.”
 Check out these other stretching exercises to de-stress at work.

 Change up your diet

 While many carpal tunnel relief tips focus on what you can change on the outside, it turns out your diet may play a part too.
 Dr. Girrens recommends taking a vitamin B supplement and adding whole, anti-inflammatory, and magnesium-rich foods to your diet.
 A course of anti-inflammatories like ibuprofen may help reduce inflammation, swelling and relieve pain.
 Find out these anti-inflammatory foods for fighting pain.